 I know it is a natural reaction.

-It somehow feels like we are writing that we don’t love our children because we are saying that it is hard work.
+It somehow feels like we are saying that we don’t love our children because we are admitting that it is hard work.

 We know you all love your children, honestly we do.